Twixes/matloka.com/_drafts/floating-point-101.md

 as the least significant digits of the significand are cut.
 Just one thing to watch out for here is the exponent being outside the target format's range – that's an example of overflow, so infinity is the result.

-## The Speed

-TODO:
-When summing up numbers, if there is a wide range, sum from smallest to largest.
-Perform multiplications before divisions whenever possible.
-When performing a comparison with a computed value, check to see if the values are “close” rather than identical.

 ## The End

 You've reached the finish line.
 Congratulations.
 I hope you feel enlightened, or at least marginally smarter than before opening this page.
 Now go and build great things using floating-point!

-But if you're yearning for more, there's a few topics I deemed not that relevant to the day-to-day of most programmers, which nonetheless can be useful or interesting.
-Venture out at your own discretion:
+If you're somehow yearning for more, there's a few topics I deemed less relevant to the day-to-day of most programmers, which nonetheless might be useful or interesting.
+Venture out at your own discretion with this non-exhaustive list:

+-   How hardware uses guard bits and the sticky bit to minimize calculation errors
+-   Tricks to squeeze the last bits of performance out of floating-point operations
+-   Minimizing error in implementations of arithmetic operations (e.g. Kahan summation algorithm)
 -   Quiet vs. signaling NaNs
 -   Not just NaNs - how status flags can be used to detect exceptions
 -   Managing exceptions manually with trap handlers
--   Minimizing error in implementations of arithmetic operations (e.g. Kahan summation algorithm)

 And finally, I could not end this without crediting David Goldberg and his classic [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html)